GarethREvans/Uni-Year1-Web/README.md

 # Uni-Year1-Web
-Repository containing a copy of my website project from the first year of university.
+This repository contains a copy of my website project from the first year of university.